Close

 You can apply to become a Navy SEAL as a civilian, a Navy sailor or even as a service member from another military branch.
 Both new recruits and active-duty military candidates must pass a battery of physical, technical and psychological exams.
 Once they qualify, future SEAL team members spend years in training before they deploy on missions.

-Air Force Special Tactics teams: pararescue specialist, combat controllers and weather forecasters
+Air Force Special Tactics teams: pararescue specialists, combat controllers and weather forecasters

 Enlisted Air Force airmen can serve on Special Tactics teams, some of the most elite forces offered by the Air Force.